deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Handle Live Photos from an iPhone
+- [ ] Handle Live Photos from an iPhone.
+Save the HEIC to the month folder.
 - [ ] quiver-photos-guide.mdx
 - [ ] Content: Reddit Links